 0.10% | 0.10% | 954 |

-Copy trading: two strong proposals, but with nuances
+Copy trading: Two strong proposals, but with nuances

 Copy trading is one of the areas where both exchanges compete most directly.
-BitGet treats it as one of its core products, with thousands of public traders, detailed metrics, and options to allocate capital, limit losses, and stop copying at any time.
-It's not presented as a secondary feature, but rather as an integrated layer within its trading ecosystem.
+Bitget treats it as one of its core products, with thousands of public traders, detailed metrics, and options to allocate capital, limit losses, and stop copying at any time.
+It's not presented as a secondary feature, but as an integrated layer within its trading ecosystem.

 Available cryptocurrencies: BingX offers more assets

-In raw number of cryptocurrencies, BingX surpasses Bitget According to Exchange Selector data: 954 cryptocurrencies versus 727For users looking for a very wide selection of altcoins, emerging tokens, or less common assets, BingX has an advantage.
+In terms of the total number of cryptocurrencies, BingX surpasses Bitget According to data from Exchange Selector: 954 cryptocurrencies versus 727.
+For users looking for a very wide selection of altcoins, emerging tokens, or less common assets, BingX has an advantage.

-In practical terms, both are medium-to-high risk exchanges compared to more regulated platforms, but suitable for users who understand centralized custody and do not use them as a long-term permanent vault.
+In practical terms, both are medium-to-high risk exchanges compared to more regulated platforms, but suitable for users who understand centralized custody and do not use them as a permanent long-term vault.

 Our assessment